In this post I’ll share some extra details about the upcoming workshops for those who could use more help deciding.

 I can say without exaggeration that all of these workshops are unlike anything else out there.
 They’re all original and are personally designed by me.
 None are copies or clones of anyone else’s work.
 I feel very inspired by them, and I’m really looking forward to delivering them in the months ahead.
 I genuinely hope to see you there.

-For more details on the upcoming workshops and/or to sign up for one, see the Workshops page.
+For more details on the upcoming workshops and/or to sign up for one, see the Events page.

 And if you don’t want a hug, just say so.
 Otherwise don’t be afraid to walk right up and squeeze me. 😉